hotzsauce/pfuncs/README.md

 ### To-Do ###
 * Implement the minumum, maximum, CDF, and PDF functions
 * Allow for complex numbers.
-Went to all that trouble to implement $e$ - might as well make use of it.
+Went to all that trouble to implement _e_ - might as well make use of it.
 * (?)
 If a value is not provided for a multi-variate function, return another function that will accept that variable as an argument; i.e. allow for currying
 * (?)
 If a lexeme is tagged as an ID, search local namespace for that string & assume it's a function, thereby allowing for composition of functions